Marisol – Artisan Salt Production

 How traditional saltpans work

 After each harvest, new brine is added and new salt crystallises.
-The process is repeated until the last harvest in the second half of September, before the autumn rains begin to fall.
+The process is repeated until the last harvest in September, before the autumn rains begin to fall.

 Annual cycle for salt harvesting

-Sal tradicional crystallises in the clay bottoms of the saltpans and is gathered by hand every 2-3 weeks using traditional wooden rakes, called ‘rodos’.
+Traditional sea salt (Sal tradicional) crystallises in the clay bottoms of the saltpans and is gathered by hand every 3-4 weeks using traditional wooden rakes, called ‘rodos’.
 The naturally white salt is then shaped into piles where it dries in the sun and the wind.
 This preserves the typical moisture and mineral composition of the unrefined sea salt.

 Production capacity limits